palantir/bulldozer/README.md

     # "labels" is a list of labels that must be matched to whitelist a PR for merging (case-insensitive)
     labels: ["merge when ready"]

-    # "comment_substrings" matches on substrings in comments
+    # "comment_substrings" matches on substrings in comments or the pull request body
     comment_substrings: ["==MERGE_WHEN_READY=="]

     # "pr_body_substrings" matches on substrings in the PR body